nakaoakira/webrtc/README.md

 # WebRTC Code Samples

-This is a repository for the WebRTC JavaScript code samples.
+This is a repository for the WebRTC JavaScript code samples coded by NakaoAkira.
 All of the samples can be tested from [webrtc.github.io/samples](https://webrtc.github.io/samples).

 To run the samples locally
 ```